 After the Affordable Care Act was signed, states were given a choice between establishing their own insurance exchange and partnering with the government to offer insurance through a federal exchange.
 Arizona was one of 27 states that chose to use the federal exchange.
 This means Arizona residents should use HealthCare.gov to choose an insurance policy.

-Do I qualify for a health insurance subsidy?
+Do I qualify for affordable health insurance in Arizona?

 Insurance subsidies are available to many Arizona residents to help offset the cost of health insurance.
 This federal tax subsidy is applied directly to your premiums to reduce the monthly cost of your policy.
 Subsidies are available to people with incomes between 100 and 400 percent of the federal poverty level for their family size.
 Subsidies will typically be based on 2013 poverty level limits, and Medicare and CHIP qualification will typically be based on 2014 limits.